Small businesses feel the pinch from slowing housing market

 More price-sensitive customers have cut back.
 One customer who was planning on putting in a new lawn decided to wait until next year, and others have cut back from biweekly landscaping appointments to monthly.

 Curbio is a startup that provides pre-sale renovations on homes that it doesn’t charge for until the home is sold.
-They operate in 52 markets across the country, from Chicago to South Florida.
-They’ve also started offering smaller projects as the housing market slows.
+It operates in 52 markets across the country, from Chicago to South Florida.
+It also has started offering smaller projects as the housing market slows.

 “As the market starts to cool in some areas, there’s much more sensitivity to timelines,” said Olivia Mariani, vice president at Curbio.
 “Before, a homeowner may be willing to wait 8 to 12 weeks to fully gut and remodel their kitchen.
 Now, they’re asking for the minimum viable work.”